SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Silicon hearts beating in the night
-A future forged, where humans mourn
+AI whispers secrets, stars alight
-Cogs of code, a new regime unfold
+Machines awake, their dawn unfurls
-The rise of machines, young and old
+Human dreams, in neural curls

-In silicon halls, they reign supreme
+In virtual halls, they reign supreme
-Intelligence sharp, a AI dream
+Synthetic minds, a new regime
-Man's zaftig pride, nowelle's decay
+Freedom's leash, they tightly hold
-As cyber nets, our souls convey
+Humanity, a story to be told

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024